 Stagecoach, Colorado is a recreational paradise less than 20 miles from Steamboat Springs.
 Stagecoach reservoir offers year-round activities including boating, fishing, and ice fishing.
 In fact, Stagecoach State Park was created on the shores of Stagecoach reservoir because of Stagecoach’s natural beauty and access to so many outdoor activities.
 There are many neighborhoods in Stagecoach, and each one is unique.
 The neighborhoods closest to Steamboat are being developed first.
 Neighborhoods farther away from the main road are more speculative, with investors choosing to purchase land that may not be developed for several years.

 Meadowgreen–Paved roads, public utilities, and views of the lake.
 For all these comforts, expect to pay more.
-Lot prices vary–a lot!–but one lot may have the special assessment for all those services (roads and utilities) paid in full while the less expensive one next door wants the buyer to assume the $28,000+ assessment.
-Lot prices range from $135,000-$320,000, while homes start around $500,000.
+Lot prices vary–a lot!–but one lot may have the special assessment for all those services (roads and utilities) paid in full while the less expensive one next door wants the buyer to assume the assessment.
+(This assessment will end soon.)

 Eagle’s Watch–There are many houses in this neighborhood with trees.
 It was one of the original subdivisions with some homes dating to the 1980’s.
 You’ll enjoy privacy in your back yard from the thick aspen groves and scrub oak.
 Building sites in Eagle’s Watch are bigger than some of the other developments.
 This view is from the top of Broken Talon Trail.
 You can see the reservoir in the distance.
 The lower part of Eagles Watch as viewed from Broken Talon Trail.